cja119/chilerotterdamsupplymodel/README.md

 In order to run this model, a licence for gurobi is required, as is an installation of conda.

 ## Quick Start
-For a quick start, clone the repository and run the following bash command to set up the conda environment:
+For a quick start, clone the repository and run the following bash command from within the repository, to set up the conda environment:

 ```
 conda env create -f MIPSupplyChain.yml